 - You are aware of where the source of pain is from (ex. muscular, nervous or skeletal)

-- The exercises are controlled, safe and intended specifically for low back pain
+- The activities are controlled, safe and intended specifically for low back pain

 Do I risk further injury or increasing my pain?

 Yes.
-This depends on the type of exercise.
+But it depends on the type of exercise.

-When you are beginning an exercise routine, avoid any exercise that involves the following movements:
+When you are beginning an exercise routine, avoid any activity that involves the following movements:

-- excessive upper body movements that involve leaning, bending and twisting
+- excessive upper body movements that require leaning, bending and twisting

-- upper body movements that require more than your normal body weight
+- upper body movements that require lifting more than your body weight

-- movements that place more effort on the upper body than the lower
+- actions that place more effort on the upper body than the lower

 - exercises that don’t focus on the hip and leg muscles (specifically the gluteal muscles)